boolean-uk/react-state-calculator-exemplar/README.md

 - Start by modelling the state of the application
  - What state will you need to keep track of?
  - What user interactions will modify that state and how?
 - Consider carefully your data types for each state...think about how you want to modify the state based on user interaction.
+You may need to convert between `String` and `Number` to get the functionality you want.
 - If simpler, just start with one or two functional buttons and only consider the add operation.
 When you have that working, make additional buttons functional.

 ## Extension